---

 - **Founder Testimonials**: Seek feedback from other entrepreneurs they’ve worked with.
 This can provide a clearer picture of their involvement and support style.

-- Exit History: A strong record of successful exits indicates their ability to identify and nurture high-potential ventures.
+- **Exit History**: A strong record of successful company exits (sales or IPOs) indicates their skill in nurturing high-potential ventures.

-- Investment Metrics: While quantitative metrics are important, qualitative factors also play a role.
+- **Investment Metrics: **While quantitative metrics are important, qualitative factors also play a role.
 Consider how actively the investor engages with their portfolio companies.
-Do they offer mentorship, strategic guidance, or access to networks?
-These contributions can significantly impact your startup’s trajectory.
+Mentorship and guidance can significantly impact your startup’s trajectory.

-To attract significant investment, startups should prioritize three key strategies:
+To attract significant fintech investments, startups should prioritize three key strategies:

 **Develop a Robust Business Plan**